 If you have any questions at any time please interupt and ask!
 It is your appointment and you are the most important part of any learning!

 This Publication Scheme is a complete guide to the information routinely made available to the public by the Emsworth Medical Practice.

 The publications are all free unless otherwise indicated – see ‘Cost of Information’

 How is the information made available?

 The information within each Class is either downloadable from the practice website at http://www.emsworthmedical.co.uk or available in hard copy from the Practice Manager.
 Requests for information need to be made to the Practice Manager in writing.

 - The Freedom of Information Act 2000 recognises that members of the public have the right to know how public services are organised and run, how much they cost and how the decisions are made.

-- In addition to accessing the information identified in the Publication Scheme, you are entitled to request information about the Emsworth Surgery under the NHS Openness Code 1995.
+- In addition to accessing the information identified in the Publication Scheme, you are entitled to request information about the Emsworth Medical Practice under the NHS Openness Code 1995.

 - Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you and you can contact the Practice Manager to do this.

 If you have any comments about the operation of the Publication Scheme, or how we have dealt with your request for information from the Scheme, please write to the Practice Manager